 By the way, if you forget to back up your device before and lose some important data after the factory reset, you can read this guide to get your lost data back.

-1. Open Settings on your Samsung device > Scroll down and select General management option.
+1. Open Settings on your Samsung device > Scroll down and select the General management option.

 3. Other options will appear once you click Reset, then click on factory data reset.